 Field-hunting tip

-Look in metamorphic rocks like amphibolites and skarns country — that is the host setting where tschermakite typically forms.
+Look in metamorphic rocks like amphibolites and skarns country, the host setting where tschermakite typically forms.
 If you start seeing garnet, diopside, plagioclase in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.